awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 ```
 $$ my statement $$
 ```
  Optionally, between the dollar signs in each pair, you can specify a string to help identify the statement\.
 The string that you use must be the same in both the start and the end of the enclosure pairs\.
-This string is case\-sensitive, and it follows the same constraints as an unquoted identifier except that it cannot contain dollar signs\.
+This string is case\-sensitive, and it follows the same constraints as an unquoted identifier except that it can't contain dollar signs\.
 The following example uses the string `test`\.

 ```
 $test$ my statement $test$